 This is by far the easiest and fastest technique to apply especially if you are already out there hiking for days.

 2. Tighten up the hiking boots’ laces.

-Try to tighten the laces on your hiking boots with force.
+If you accidentally buy hiking shoes one size bigger, you can try to tighten the laces on your hiking boots with force.
 Hopefully, with the laces extremely tight, this may prevent your foot from moving about.